Rsandeep07/ML-Learning-Journey/README.md

 - Handling categorical features using encoding
 - Overfitting in Decision Trees and depth control
 - Tree visualization and rule interpretation

-### Implementation Highlights
-- Built a **Decision Tree Classifier** using `scikit-learn`
-- Trained on a small custom dataset
-- Visualized the tree structure
-- Extracted **human-readable if–else decision rules**
-- Evaluated model performance using accuracy

 ### Key Learnings
 - Decision Trees learn simple rules from data to make predictions